Obama-Appointed Judge Blocks Construction of Trump’s Border Wall

 The case is Sierra Club v.
 Trump, No. 4:19-cv-892 in the U.S. District Court for the Northern District of California.

+The second case is California v.
+Trump, No. 4:19-cv-872 in the U.S. District Court for the Northern District of California.

 Ken Klukowski is senior legal analyst for Breitbart News.
-Follow him on Twitter @kenklukowski.
+Follow him on Twitter @kenklukowski

 .

-Note: UPDATE: Gilliam also issued a decision granting partial summary judgment and a permanent injunction in a parallel case brought by California Attorney General Xavier Becerra, who has become prolific in litigating against the president.
-Gilliam’s order in that case addresses the same issues, and is essentially identical to the order in Sierra Club’s case.